jdt/EID.Wrapper/README.md

 ### The data I need is not exposed!
 This is a quick-and-dirty project that only exposes the data I need to get an old application going with the new cards being issued.
 If you need additional data, open an issue or fork this project and send me a pull request and I'll see if I can get you the data you need.

+### I get exceptions when saving the photo to disk (for example, GDI+ exceptions)
+If you try to save the photo to an invalid location (directory does not exist, not enough permissions) you might see some odd exceptions pop up.
+Check this first to make sure you are not just having issues writing the file.

 ### I keep getting weird exceptions!
 A lot of weird exceptions can pop up when the version of the DLL and the version of Office (32-bit versus 64-bit) do not match.
 If you encounter any errors, make sure that you have installed the correct DLL (x86 for 32-bit Office or x64 for 64-bit Office).
 If you have recently updated the wrapper, make sure to follow the instructions outlined in the 'Updating'-section.